Best Restaurants in Nisantasi

 – If you love Insta-worthy brunch spots –

 This popular breakfast restaurant is worth standing in line for.
-At the entrance, a lady prepares fresh spinach and potato gozleme, wetting your appetite for brunch.
+At the entrance, a lady prepares fresh spinach and potato gozleme, whetting your appetite for brunch.
 As soon as you’re seated, you’ll be given a fresh juice and a pot of tea.
 There are no menus and there’s nothing to order.
 Simply sit back and relax as your breakfast feast is laid out in front of you in true Turkish fashion.
 You’ll be treated to menemen (tomato-egg dish), a cheese board with fresh tomatoes and cucumbers, homemade jams and spreads, dried fruits and nuts, and gozleme.
 We especially loved the acuka (spicy tomato spread) and the black mulberry jam with cheese.
 As you progress through breakfast, a waiter will circle the room with more fresh gozleme and flatbread.
 You won’t leave hungry.
 This is easily one of the best Istanbul brunch spots.

 Address: Teşvikiye, Ahmet Fetgari Sk.
 No: 40, 34365 Şişli/İstanbul | Zomato: Çeşme Bazlama Kahvaltı